+(1) Discuss the scope of the services and resources that will be provided by the college or university.

-- (1) Describe the proposed duration of the relationship between the charter school and the college or university and the conditions for renewal and termination of the relationship. - (2) Discuss the scope of the services and resources that will be provided by the college or university. - (3) Explain the manner and amount that the college or university will be compensated for providing such services and resources, including, without limitation, any tuition and fees that pupils at the charter school will pay to the college or university. - (4) Describe the manner in which the college or university will ensure that the charter school can effectively monitor pupil enrollment and attendance and the acquisition of college credits. - (5) Identify any employees of the college or university who will serve on the governing body of the charter school. - (6) Provide as Attachment 2, a draft memorandum of understanding between the charter school and the college or university through which the credits will be earned and a term sheet confirming the commitment of both entities to the specific terms outlined in this charter application.
+(2) Describe the proposed terms of the relationship between the charter school and the college or university including

+- (a) proposed duration of the relationship and the conditions for renewal and termination - (b) the manner and amount that the college or university will be compensated for providing such services and resources, including, without limitation, any tuition and fees that pupils at the charter school will pay to the college or university

+(3) Describe the manner in which the college or university will ensure that the charter school can effectively monitor pupil enrollment and attendance and the acquisition of college credits.

+(4) Identify any employees of the college or university who will serve on the governing body of the charter school.

+(5) Provide as Attachment 2, a draft memorandum of understanding between the charter school and the college or university through which the credits will be earned and a term sheet confirming the commitment of both entities to the specific terms outlined in this charter application.
 If the school is not planning to provide a dual-credit program, please upload an attestation explaining that this request is inapplicable.